 Anatomy of a Classic Cross-Country Ski (in a nutshell):

-- Width – classic skis are “skinny” and range in width between 40-50mm
+- Width – Classic skis are “skinny” and straight.
+And they range in width between 40-50mm.

-- Weight – classic skis are lightweight and generally weigh between 1.5-3.5lbs
+- Weight – Classic skis are lightweight, generally weighing between 1.5-3.5lbs.

 - Grip zone

 - Grip Zone (aka kick zone) – The area underfoot on the base of the ski.
 This spot features either a wax pocket, scale pattern, some form of skin technology, or another textured surface that helps you to push off.

 - Double (aka Nordic) Camber – An upward bend in the ski that keeps the grip zone from dragging on the snow while gliding.
 The camber also provides a little spring during push-off.